What Protections for Renters Exist in Montana Because of the Pandemic?

 Authored By: Montana Legal Services Association (MLSA)

 If you rent a place to live in Montana, this article can help you:

 - Learn if you are covered by any protections because of the COVID-19 pandemic.
-This article covers protections from evictions, as well as other protections, such as late fees and rent increases.

 - Find free forms that you can send to your landlord to tell them if you’re protected.